Hammer House Of Horror

 Setting off on their holidays, a family give a lift to a sinister hitch-hiker.

-The best of the best.
-They really don't make them like they used to!
+They don't make them like they used to.
+Brillant, classic, stylish horror.